jseguillon/molecule-kubevirt-old/README.rst

    :target: LICENSE
    :alt: Repository License

-Molecule Docker Plugin is designed to allow use docker containers for provisioning test resources.
+Molecule kubevirt Plugin is designed to allow use kubevirt containers for provisioning test resources.

 Please note that this driver is currently in its early stage of development.